fbpx

 Given the significant resources committed to counter-terrorism by governments across the world, it is important to analyse and aggregate the available data to better understand its various properties.
 One of the key aims of the GTI is to examine these trends.
 It also aims to help inform a positive, practical debate about the future of terrorism and the required policy responses.

-Download the Global Terrorism Index 2024 report
+Global Terrorism Index 2024

+Measuring the impact of terrorism.
 Get data, insight and rankings for 163 countries.

 Key findings from the Global Terrorism Index 2024 report